 From the PS5’s home screen, head to ‘Settings’, which can be found in the top right-hand corner.
 Select ‘Screen and Video’ and go to ‘Video Output’.
 You can then select whether to enable or disable 120Hz output under 'Enable 120Hz Output'.

-You can double check your PS5 is capable of outputting 120Hz in the Video Output Information.
+If you're not sure, you can double check your PS5 is capable of outputting 120Hz in the Video Output Information.
 Under ‘Information for the connected HDMI device’ you should see 120Hz showing up in the list of supported refresh rates.